Jakobeha/treescript/README.md

-# Descript-R
+# TreeScript

 Third version / "attempt" of Descript.
 The other 2 are:

 1. Descript-lang (Haskell)
 2. Descript-ocaml

+This language used to be called "Descript".
+It was renamed because TreeScript better describes what it actually does - rename trees - and it sounds similar.

 ## Purpose

-Descript is a DSL for writing code to transform syntax trees.
+TreeScript is a DSL for writing code to transform syntax trees.

-Descript is especially designed to:
+TreeScript is especially designed to:

 - Convert one language into another (e.g. CoffeeScript to JavaScript, C to Java)
 - Perform refactors - trivial (e.g. rename a variable) and non-trivial (move all global variables with a literal prefix into a namespace, and remove the prefix)